catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

   further, as required.

-Resource cleanup with an Ansible playbook
+Resource cleanup with an ansible playbook
 =========================================

 This playbook will remove all resources created by the previous playbooks.